sdneon/LDraw_Model_Viewer/README.md

 * Phase 1 (done): include the node module dependencies, so user won't have to find (old, compatible versions) & download them on their own.
 * Phase 2 (mostly done): Use my Node.JS 22.x+ to run all dependencies bundled within, so no longer need the messy node_modules folder (with countless little files).
   * Also patched server and viewer to fix edge cases of missing parts.
 Viewer somehow needs to internally retry after requesting and receiving missing parts from server.
-* Phase 3 (work in progress; alpha version): Pack into a Node.JS SEA Single Executable Application, less data files, viewer(?) and config.
+* **Phase 3 (work in progress; alpha version)**: Pack into a Node.JS **SEA Single Executable Application**, less data files, viewer(?) and config.
-  * Commandline option overrides to access PORT and data library path settings.
+  * *Commandline option overrides* to access PORT and data library path settings.
 Since server scripts will now be embedded and untouchable with the SEA.
   * Possibly bundle web folder content (i.e. viewer) as well - will be tedious as Node.JS doesn't have a convenient virtual file system.
 Will have to explore zipping it or something.
   * SEA means no scripts files including node_modules needed.
 All are embedded within the .EXE for easy use.
   * Another major improvement: **read the LDraw parts ZIP files (complete.zip & ldrawunf.zip) directly**.
 Previously, had to unzip them.